nfriend/NodeChat/README.md

 NodeChat
 ========

-A simple application to acquaint myself with Node.js, AngularJS, SASS, Grunt, Bower, and Yoeman.
+A simple application to acquaint myself with Node.js, AngularJS, LESS, Grunt, Bower, and Yoeman.